Luke 5

 “And no one puts new wine into old wineskins; otherwise the new wine will burst the skins and it will be spilled out, and the skins will be ruined.

-Whenever Jesus engaged with the priests in the temple, there was conflict and aggravation.
-The new wine of the new covenant wouldn’t go into the old bottle of old covenant religion.
-The new wine needed a new bottle, a new temple of the Holy Spirit.
+(d) Skins will be ruined.
+Whenever Jesus (representing the new wine) engaged with the priests in the temple (the old wineskin), there was conflict and aggravation.
+The new wine of the new covenant wouldn’t go into the old wineskin of the old covenant.
+And when people tried to introduce law into the New Testament church, there was discord and division (e.g., Gal.
+2:12–13).

 Luke 5:39